arkivanov/MVIKotlin/README.md

 ## Sample TodoApp in JetBrains/compose-jb

-There is another sample project available in the `JetBrains/compose-jb` repository - [TodoApp](https://github.com/JetBrains/compose-jb/tree/master/examples/todoapp).
+There is another sample project available in forked repository of `JetBrains/compose-jb` - [TodoApp](https://github.com/IlyaGulya/TodoAppDecomposeMviKotlin).
 It uses MVIKotlin for business logic and [Decompose](https://github.com/arkivanov/Decompose) for navigation.

 ## Author